Lead Apron Uses in Radiology, Cath Lab, Dental & C-Arm Procedures

 NoPb®-SL is a super lightweight lead-free radiation protection core material designed for better wearing comfort during long medical procedures.

-NoPb®-BL is a premium lead-free radiation protection core material tested under broad beam geometry conditions.
-It is suitable for users who require professional-grade shielding performance with strong technical documentation.
+NoPb®-BL is a premium lead-free radiation protection core material tested under broad beam geometry conditions for users who require strong technical documentation.

 Lead Apron Protection Levels